RishiNair2/Forage-Virtual-Iternship-Project-2/README.md

 - The creation of an up-to-date big data best practices presentation
 - Extraction of sample data sets using SQL
 - Merging of sample data set tables
-- Loading of sample data sets into Accenture sandbox database
+- Loading of sample data sets into sandbox database
 - Analysis of sample data sets with visualizations
 - Cleaning the dataset in Excel